La Cinquantaine

+"La Cinquantaine" is included in the Suzuki method Cello School, Volume 3, and is commonly performed by beginner Suzuki cello students.

+Popular adaptations

-A swing arrangement of the work by James "Jiggs" Noble, recorded in New York City in late 1940 or early 1941 by Woody Herman and his orchestra as "The Golden Wedding", became a 1941 hit and a jazz standard.
-The record is notable for its extended (34 bars) drum solo by Frankie Carlson.
+A swing arrangement of the work by James "Jiggs" Noble, recorded in New York City in late 1940 or early 1941 by Woody Herman and his orchestra as "Golden Wedding", became a 1941 hit and a jazz standard.
+The record is notable for its extended (34-bar) drum solo by Frankie Carlson.
+Other jazz versions, including those by Adrian Rollini, Barry Wood, and Raymond Scott, use the title "The Girl With The Light Blue Hair".